nickserv/danamccurdy.com/_posts/2018-08-12-the-nation-of-me.md

   - gratitude
   - interdependence
 ---
-_With thanks to Bill Bryson for A Short History of Nearly Everything, which may be the best book ever written about what we are and how we got here_
+_With thanks to Bill Bryson for "A Short History of Nearly Everything", which may be the best book ever written about what we are and how we got here_

 There are trillions
 of living entities